The strong US economy is adding 'upside risks' to inflation

 And new data from a New York Fed survey released Monday showed the average wage workers are willing to leave a job for is now $78,645, an all-time high and up 8% from last year.

-For Simons' part, stubborn wage growth means, "We doubt that we will see much relief in [super duper core services inflation] prices until more slack develops in the labor market, and that doesn't seem to be happening any time soon," Simons wrote.
+For Simons's part, stubborn wage growth means "We doubt that we will see much relief in [super duper core services inflation] prices until more slack develops in the labor market, and that doesn't seem to be happening any time soon," Simons wrote.

 Elsewhere during his press conference, Powell reiterated his view that the labor market remains "very tight," though suggested some signs of "better balance" in the US labor market are emerging.